hthuz/arch/arch.md

 System-wide font directory:'/usr/local/share/fonts'
 System-wide font directory:`/usr/share/fonts`, for pacman, shouldn't be modifies manually

+ttf is a kind of font

+Make sure you have `pacman -S fontconfig` installed.
+And then you can use `fc-list` to list all fonts

 ## VScode
 Format code: `Ctrl + Shift + I`